muratk5n/thirdwave/en/README.md

 ---

-Unarmed non-whites shot by the police, counts..
-Used the WaPo [data](https://github.com/washingtonpost/data-police-shootings).
-2021 was the least of the 6 years, but it is still 20 too many..
+Unarmed non-white people shot by the police.
+Used WaPo [data](https://github.com/washingtonpost/data-police-shootings).
+2021 was the least of the 6 years.

 [[-]](2019/05/confstats.md#unarmed)